Breaking down what's in your cloud SLA

 Assessing your governance, security practices

 Many companies rely on control of their physical facilities to frame the critical security and compliance strategies that form the foundation of internal governance.
 No application-level protection mechanism or encryption strategy will defeat a simple theft of a backup tape or direct meddling with software versions.
-However, nearly all major cloud providers have very specific certifications for
+However, nearly all major cloud providers have very specific certifications for security and compliance -- including ISO and specific ones for financial and health care.

 The cloud can be a special source of frustration with governance because it changes the most fundamental of all assumptions in IT: My stuff is running here, under my control.